 If a brand or PR contacts you, always ask politely if there’s a budget available for your review and social sharing.
 Occasionally, they will ask you for your rates but if not, offer up your charges and see what they come back with.
-If all else fails, they may still wan’t you to try their product in lieu of your review.
-It’s your call and remember – you’re worth it.
+If all else fails, they may still want you to try their product in lieu of your review.
+It’s your call and remember – don’t undersell yourself.

 One Last Thing…